pragatinaikare/Shooting-Sports-Mastermind/README.md

 ```

 **3. Set Up API Keys:**
 You will need to create accounts with Pinecone and OpenAI to get your API keys.
-Add these keys in keys.txt file inside Data Folder
+Add these keys in keys.txt file inside Docs Folder

 ## References